donuty/FCC-survey-form/README.md

-This is my Survey Form project for FreeCodeCamp.
+A Survey Form created via the FreeCodeCamp Responsive Web Design Project.

 You can view the working version here: